CrimsonDreamers/CSCI-S-71-Project---CommuShare/README.md

     - Daniel: continue to do mob programming to finish story points.
     - Carl: continue to do mob programming to finish story points.
     - Mel: tackle the impediment and fix the Firebase bug.
+  - The team had a conversation on what we can do together in the next 24 hours to meet the sprint goal.
 - In your daily scrums, you discussed: do you see any impediment that prevents the Developers from meeting the Sprint Goal?
 What are the impediments?
 What is your impediment removal plan?
 (1 point for each question answered)
 / 3 pts
   - For July 6th daily scrum:
+    - The team had a conversation on how we can improve for the next day.
     - Do you see any impediments?
         - Yes
     - What are the impediments: